DavidGoddard98/SoftwareAnnotations/README.md

 @start_OSM_generation
 //Insert code here
 @end_OSM_generation

+*OSM in this context stands for Object state machine*

 Then, if the PlantUML view is open in Eclispe, a diagram will be automatically generated for you.